Unrepresentative international organizations

 Claim

 Unrepresentative international organizations undermine global democracy and equity, perpetuating power imbalances that favor a select few nations.
 This lack of inclusivity stifles diverse voices, leading to policies that fail to address the needs of marginalized populations.
-As global challenges like climate change and inequality intensify, it is crucial to reform these institutions to ensure fair representation.
+As global challenges like climate change and inequality intensify, it is imperative that these organizations reform to ensure fair representation.
 Without genuine inclusivity, we risk exacerbating divisions and hindering progress toward a more just and sustainable world.

 Counter-claim